Why visit Dominica and stay at Villa PassiFlora? It’s tonic for the senses.

 Dominica’s charm and beauty are protected by the effort required to reach it.
 The island doesn’t have enough flat land to allow a jet port to be constructed, so flights are indirect.
 The first night flights into Dominica began in September 2010, and these have improved access a bit.

 The quickest, most direct air routes to Dominica are via San Juan, St. Maarten, Antigua or Barbados.
-From San Juan, you can get direct flights to on Seaborne Airlines, which is getting the highest marks for service and reliability from our guests.
-Liat offers direct flights from only Antigua and Barbados as of this writing (early 2016).
+From San Juan, you can get direct flights to on Seaborne/Silver Airlines, which is getting the highest marks for service and reliability from our guests.
+Winair will get you to Dominica by way of St. Maarten.
+Liat is in limbo as of this writing.
+There is now service from Tortola with InterCaribbean Air.
 You may well need to book your first leg on the usual sites (Orbitz, Travelocity, etc.), then book the flight to Dominica directly with the airline.
 (If needed or preferred, overnighting in Old San Juan is quite a pleasure.
 We’re happy to suggest our favorite spots.)
-Be sure you are booking into Melville Hall Airport rather than Canefield, which is on the opposite side of the island, about 90 minutes away from Villa PassiFlora.
+Be sure you are booking into Douglas-Charles/Melville Hall Airport rather than Canefield, which is on the opposite side of the island, about 90 minutes away from Villa PassiFlora.

 Driving in Dominca is on the left, British style.
-The roads are in varying states of repair —t hink of potholes as unannounced speed bumps — and some are too narrow to allow true 2-way traffic.
+The roads are in varying states of repair —think of potholes as unannounced speed bumps — and some are too narrow to allow true 2-way traffic.
 Drive slowly, cautiously, defensively and always be prepared to pull to the shoulder to allow oncoming traffic to pass.
+We advise against renting a vehicle for your initial travel to the villa after dark!
+Consider using a driver from your point of arrival, and take delivery of your vehicle the following morning at the villa.

 One of our great pleasures on Dominica is cooking with the extraordinary fresh ingredients available.
 That being said, cooking is a challenge if you’re not familiar with the island, because obtaining ingredients is dramatically dependent upon availability and requires multiple sources.
 If you are motivated to make meal preparation a significant part of your Dominican visit, we’ll help you procure glorious fruits, vegetables, fish, lobster and poultry as well as herbs.
 Check out Ann Keener’s blog for some insights and ideas.

 There are a number of options for meals nearby.
 Spots with good local meals are plentiful.
-We can particularly recommend POZ (an easy walk from the villa, local and gringo food and drink), Coral Reef (very local, very good, behind Gus’s Grocery) and Rainbow Restaurant (beautifully prepared meals in a simple setting).
+We can particularly recommend Om’s Restaurant (about 100 yards away, fresh seafood, great sides and more at very reasonable prices), Coral Reef (very local, very good, behind Gus’s Grocery on the bayside) and POZ (an easy walk from the villa, local and gringo food and drink).

 Is Villa PassiFlora handicapped-accessible?
 What about children?